The Black Prince (novel): Plot summary

-The Black Prince is remarkable for the structure of its narrative, consisting of a central story bookended by forewords and post-scripts by characters within it.
-It largely consists of the description of a period in the later life of the main character, ageing London author Bradley Pearson, during which time he falls in love with the daughter of a friend and literary rival, Arnold Baffin.
+The Black Prince has an unusual structure, consisting of a central first-person narrative bookended by fictional forewords and postscripts written by other characters in the central story.
+Each view is from an unreliable narrator.

+The novel starts with Editor's Foreword ("Every artist is an unhappy lover.
+And unhappy lovers want to tell their story.")
+The main story is of a period in the later life of the main character, ageing London author Bradley Pearson, during which time he falls in love with the daughter of a friend and literary rival, Arnold Baffin.
 For years Bradley has had a tense but strong relationship with Arnold, regarding himself as having 'discovered' the younger writer.
 The tension is ostensibly over Bradley's distaste for Arnold's lack of proper literary credentials, though later the other characters claim this to be a matter of jealousy or the product of an Oedipus complex.
 Their closeness is made apparent from the start of the book, however, as Arnold telephones Bradley, worried that he has killed his wife, Rachel, in a domestic row.
 Bradley attends with his former brother-in-law, Francis Marloe, in tow.
 Together they calm the injured Rachel and restore peace to the Baffins' household.

 Bradley begins to get trapped in a growing dynamic of family, friends, and associates who collectively seem to thwart his attempts at achieving the isolation he feels necessary to create his 'masterpiece'.
 His intervention in the Baffins' marriage, for instance, prompts Rachel to fall in love with him.
 His depressed sister, Priscilla, leaves her abusive husband, demanding that her brother shelter her.
 The Baffins' young daughter, Julian, declares her admiration for Bradley and begs him to tutor her.
 Even Christian, Bradley's ex-wife, invades his life by seeking to repair their long-defunct relationship.

 Bradley attempts to navigate these complications with mixed success.
 His inability to reciprocate Rachel's affections ultimately defuses their affair.
 She agrees, much to Bradley's satisfaction, to be no more than his friend.
 Christian meanwhile starts an affair with Arnold, drawing her attentions away from Bradley.
 Indeed, Arnold informs Bradley that he intends to leave Rachel for Christian.
 Yet Bradley fails to give proper attention to Priscilla, who pathetically alternates between despair and hysterical optimism.
 Only Francis remains a constant annoyance; the former psychoanalyst is implicitly in love with Bradley.